janeusz2000/Ray-Tracing-Simulation-in-Acoustics/ReadMe.md

 ![Ray Tracing Simulation in Acoustics](https://i.imgur.com/TXBQoQc.jpg)

 This project simulates the diffusion of energy from structures, specifically calculating the simulated diffusion coefficient and normalized diffusion coefficient for diffusers.
 The core of the project is a ray-tracing engine written in C++ that is controlled from the console.
-The method is developed for cheaper and faster execution with similar results to the finite elements method.
+The method is developed for a more cost-effective and faster execution with similar results to the finite elements method.

 ## Overview